cekinmezyucel/docker-cheat-sheet/README.md

 ```

 #### Container Delete
 Delete containers by ids.
 You can use first letters of container ids if they are unique.
-Running containers do not delete by this command.
+Running containers will not delete by this command.
 ```sh
 $ docker container rm f15 cf4 b8f d7b f9f
 ```